PipedreamHQ/pipedream/docs/docs/code/nodejs/browser-automation/README.md

 :::: tabs :options="{ useUrlFragment: false }"

 ::: tab "Extract the h1 tag from a webpage"

+Extract individual HTML elements using a CSS Selector:

 ```javascript
 import { playwright } from '@pipedream/browsers';